softwarefactory-project/DLRN/doc/source/usage.rst

 .. code-block:: console

-    usage: dlrn-purge [-h] --config-file CONFIG_FILE --older-than OLDER_THAN [-y] [--dry-run]
+    usage: dlrn-purge [-h] --config-file CONFIG_FILE --older-than OLDER_THAN [-y] [--dry-run] [--exclude-dirs EXCLUDE_DIRS] [--debug]

     arguments:
       -h, --help            show this help message and exit --config-file CONFIG_FILE
                             Config file (required)
       --older-than OLDER_THAN
-                            how old a build needs to be, in order to be considered for removal (required).
-It is measured in days.
-      -y                    Assume yes for all questions.
+                            Purge builds older than provided value (in days).
+      -y                    Answer "yes" to any questions
-      --dry-run             If specified, do not apply any changes.
-Instead, show what would be removed from the filesystem.
+      --dry-run             Do not change anything, show what changes would be made
+      --exclude-dirs EXCLUDE_DIRS
+                            Do not remove commits whose packages are included in one of the specifided directories (comma-separated
+                            list).
+      --debug               Print debug logs

 Old commits will remain in the database, although their flag will be set to purged, and their associated repo directory will be removed.
-There is one exception to this rule, when an old commit is the newest one that was successfully built.
-In that case, it will be preserved.
+There are some exceptions to this rule:

+- When an old commit is the newest one that was successfully built, it will be preserved.
+- When a commit is present in one of the directories specified in the ``--exclude-dirs`` option.
+This can be useful to preserve special commits, such as those that passed CI tests or where included in a certain release.
+- If a commit is included in the repository of a newer commit, it will not be deleted.
+  This prevents dlrn-purge from breaking symlinks, and leaving newer repositories without some of its packages.

 Building only the last commit
 -----------------------------